 - Dates can be really, really expensive.
 Since you just made a budget, you’ve started to fix that issue, but you now have the issue of needing to go on dates at all!
 Finding good dates for cheap can be really, really hard, but there’s a lot of tools that make it easier, one in particular I’ve referenced in a few other articles: Groupon.
 Most of Groupon’s food deals are for two meals, meaning that you generally have to bring someone along.
 So, you get a good deal on two people’s worth of food.
 To make it even better, Groupon often runs promos that add even more discounts to the already discounted prices, such as $5 off $20, $10 off $40, or 20% off your order.
 So, a $20 Groupon for $35 of food can be as cheap as $15, giving you $20 savings, and allowing you to pay for something else for the week of dates!
 Groupon is great.
 If you are a college student and want to go out to places, use it!

 - Make saving a game.
 Now, what do I mean by that?
 Make it a competition between you and your significant other – who can save more money?
 Now, this needs to have some rules, or else it could get a bit unfair (Adjusting for income level or spending necessities for each person is crucial).
 For example, if either of you have a Starbucks habit, use the competition’s motivation to save that $5 by not buying your Grande Coconut Mocha Machiatto.
 If one of you is a gamer, you could take a break from buying games on sale that think you want but never end up playing.
 The possibilities are endless, but making a habit of saving and using your significant other for accountability is a great way to make a relationship affordable.
-You could even give each other rewards for winning the competition, like a certificate to 15 boyfriend back-massages
+You could even give each other rewards for winning the competition, like a certificate to 15 boyfriend-back-massages

 Going Out With Friends

-Going out with friends has a lot of similar characteristics to dating – except you go out less consistently, and you often have a harder time setting personal boundaries.
+Going out with friends has a lot of similarities with dating – except you go out less consistently, and you often have a harder time setting personal boundaries.
 Whenever friends ask to go out, I usually immediately say yes without thinking of the cost.
 The solutions for this are going to be really similar to the dating ones – set a rolling over budget for how much per week you’re willing to spend on going out with friends, find ways to make outings cheaper (Groupon has deals for 4 people too, usually), and do the savings game with any like-minded friends you have.

 I have zero experience in the realm of partying.
 I’ve never been drunk or high or anything, but I know it’s common among college students to partake in those activities.
 Because I don’t know the ins and outs of college partying, my only advice is, if you want to save, don’t party so much.
 Alcohol and drugs are expensive.
 There’s nothing wrong with partaking from time to time when you want to, but maintaining these habits is a big strain on your wallet.
 My friends who do party tell me how expensive it is, which is why moderation is the only real advice I can give.
 Get wasted if you want, but don’t do it so god damn much!
 Your wallet and liver will be mad at you!

 Textbooks are a strange issue when it comes to college.
 Some professors absolutely require them, and you may use them frequently, while others tell you that the book will definitely help, but teach the class in a way that only requires attending lectures.
 The point is, you may or may not need textbooks, and there are ways to reduce costs for them!
-You can research your professor to see if you need the book, then if you do need it, you can share it with a friend or two in class, and to get the book, you can rent or buy used.
+You can research your professor to see if you need the book, then if you do need it, you can share it with a friend or two in class.
+To get the book, you can rent or buy used.
 It’s a solid three-step process I’ve used to save a decent chunk of (in this case, my parents’ (to who I owe great thanks)) money.
 Make decisions for textbooks based on criteria, and you’ll find yourself saving a ton of money (hopefully).